eric-viezzer/eric-viezzer/README.md

 - <p>📍 From São Paulo Capital</p>
 - <p>:nerd_face: I'm a Trainee and I've been working as a cloud engineer since 2021.</p>
 - <p>:nerd_face: Cloud engineer intern at @Accenture Brasil</p>
-- 👾 Meus hobbies são:
+- 👾 my hobbies are:
   - studying about hacking and pentest;
   - watch movies;
   - read books about philosophy;